evil-shrike/ddns-updater/README.md

 * module exports a class (will be created via `new`)
 * resolver class implements `resolve` method returning a Promise resolved to IP value

-> Currently the only resolver supoorted is "api.ipify.org"
+> Currently the only resolver supported is "api.ipify.org"

 ## Acknowledgments